 To learn more, check out these resources:

-Tony has 29 years of medical imaging and healthcare IT experience.
+Tony has 30 years of medical imaging and healthcare IT experience.
 At NetApp, he manages several medical imaging vendors and provides industry thought leadership and education to NetApp’s healthcare business.
-His career began clinically as a registered radiology technologist (RT).
-He earned his bachelor of science degree in telecommunications with a minor in management while working nights as an RT.
-Over the years, he has served in several different roles designing, selling, and implementing multiple enterprise imaging solutions.
+He has published articles and a newsletter and has taken part in several imaging industry events at NetApp.
+Tony’s career began as a registered radiology technologist .
+He has applied this experience in several different roles over the years, in designing, selling, and implementing multiple enterprise imaging solutions.

 Brush up on the latest trends and developments in cloud, on premises, and everywhere in between.
 This is where it all gets real, with a cherry on top.